 Sometimes blind and low vision students need to cut and paste text from a quiz into a program that converts text into speech.
-Because Respondus LockDown Browser literally "locks down" the entire computer, no external program (including text-to-speech software) can be used.
+Because Respondus LockDown Browser literally "locks down" the computer, no external program (including text-to-speech software) can be used.

 If you use Lockdown Browser, you can create a second version of the quiz (one that does not require LockDown Browser) and use D2L's special access function to restrict it to only your blind and low vision learners.

 - Copy the quiz, using the following settings: